apogeejs/apogeejs-admin/README.md

 #Apogee

-Apogee is a spreadsheet-inspired programming environmant.
+Apogee is a javascriptd programming environmant for interactive programming.
 For more information go to http://www.apogeejs.com.